maxboeck/mxb-jekyll/_posts/connection-aware-components/2018-07-02-connection-aware-components.md

     <img src="support.png" alt="can I use support table for the network information API" />
 </a>

-👉 __Be aware that all of this is still experimental.__ Only Chrome and Samsung Internet browsers have currently implemented the API - Support for other platforms [is on the way](https://docs.google.com/document/d/1LTk9uVMGi4kurzcF5ellsAJReTF31fFJMHrQwSVtBjc/edit) though.
+👉 __Be aware that all of this is still experimental.__ Only Chrome and Samsung Internet browsers have currently implemented the API.
+It's a very good candidate for progressive enhancement though - and support for other platforms [is on the way](https://docs.google.com/document/d/1LTk9uVMGi4kurzcF5ellsAJReTF31fFJMHrQwSVtBjc/edit).

 ## Connection-aware components